jareddarlington/.config/README.md

 -   [fastfetch](https://github.com/fastfetch-cli/fastfetch): a maintained, feature-rich and performance oriented, neofetch like system information tool.
 -   [hyprland](https://hyprland.org/): an independent, highly customizable, dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
 -   [waybar](https://github.com/Alexays/Waybar): highly customizable Wayland bar for Sway and Wlroots based compositors.
--   many more tools not included in this repository.
+-   other tools not included in this repository.

 ## Keybinds

-A hybrid between Windows, MacOS, and custom keybinds.
+I use a hybrid between Windows, MacOS, and custom keybinds.

 ### General